Amir Hossein Zare: 2024

 He started the year by winning a gold medal in Zagreb Open.
 Zare competed with Amir Reza Masoumi in the final.
 The bout was a playoff for the Olympic spot as Masoumi had won the national championships.
 Like their previous encounters, Zare was in control of the bout which he won 5-0.

 He defeated Aiaal Lazarev, Amar Dhesi, and Taha Akgül, respectively to reach the final.
 Zare fought his traditional rival, Geno Petriashvili in the final and lost by a close score 10-9 and won the silver medal in the men's freestyle 125 kg event at the 2024 Summer Olympics in Grand Palais Éphémère Paris, France.

 Zare in year won the gold medal at the 2024 Asian Wrestling Championships by outdoing his opponents without conceding points.

 2025

 Zare started the new year by winning gold medal in 2025 Takhti Cup, where he defeated Amir Reza Masoumi 8-2 for the fourth consecutive time.

 Zare In his first international competition, he won a gold medal at the 2025 Muhamet Malo Tournament.

 Zare in the first major tournament of 2025 won the Gold medal in the men's 125 kg event at the 2025 World Wrestling Championships held in Zagreb, Croatia.
 Zare the final match faced Giorgi Meshvildishvili of Azerbaijan and defeated his opponent 5-0.
 He had defeated Puerto Rico Jonovan Smith 11-0, Georgian Solomon Manashvili 10-0, and Russian wrestler from Bahrain Shamil Sharipov 7-3 on his way to the final.
 After winning this gold medal, Zare has become the fourth most decorated Iranian freestyle wrestler in World Competitions, with three World Championship titles and one bronze in his career.

+Personal life

+On 28 December 2025, Zare publicly supported the 2025–2026 Iranian protests on his Instagram by sharing a picture of a protester sitting in front of armed Police Command of the Islamic Republic of Iran and stating: "The response to the people's resistance and unity during the war should not have been like this.
+If only the homeland was not likened to the mother..."